risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 It's important to make sure that EKF2 estimator provides accurate enough estimates of the states for your flight controller to perform well.
 A quick way to debug that is through the log files.

 The default log file format in PX4 is ``Ulog``.
 Usually, the default setting, is that the logs start after arming the vehicle and stopped after disarm.
+You can change it, so it logs after you power controller.

-* Use QGC to download a ``Ulog`` file you wish to analyze
+* Use QGC to download ``Ulog`` file you wish to analyze

 * Download the `FlightPlot <https://pixhawk.org/dev/flightplot>`_ software to open your logs.